 Who can use our service

 To use our Family Dispute Resolution Service, at least one person involved in the dispute must have a lawyer and a grant of legal assistance.
-The other person can use our service without a lawyer, but we strongly encourage everyone to have a lawyer with them at mediation, to make the best use of the conference time.
+Unless it is a property dispute, the other person can use our service without a lawyer, but we strongly encourage everyone to have a lawyer with them at dispute resolution, to make the best use of the conference time.

-Call our service on 1800 136 832 for help over the phone.
-We can also help you find a lawyer.
+We can help you to find a lawyer.

 Cost